+STEP 1

+Prepare5

 Think about how and why you should start a conversation with the person you care for, sooner rather than later, and understand how to overcome common barriers.

+STEP 2

+Talk8

-Learn some helpful approaches to starting a conversation, and some things you can talk about so you understand what matters to the person in their life and in their health care.
+Learn some helpful approaches to starting a conversation, and some things you can talk about so you understand what matters to the person in their health care.

-Advocate ......14
+STEP 3

+Advocate14

 Learn how to be the best possible advocate for the person you care for, and how to make sure that person's health care team understands their wishes and decisions.

+STEP 4

-Learn from Others ......15
+Learn from Others15

 Find some helpful advice from people who have cared for someone with dementia.

+If you are completing this document on a computer, first save it to your deskto